How to Learn Japanese Just by Watching Videos

-So here’s something new that you can bring into your language practice that costs nothing, takes very little time and can be used to learn in many different ways: learning Japanese with videos.
+It’s something new that you can bring into your language practice that costs nothing, takes very little time and can be used to learn in many different ways.

-Most of us probably watch at least one video online every day without even really meaning to.
-They play automatically on our News Feeds, they teach us how to cook perfect spaghetti and unclog the sink.
+Most of us probably watch at least one video online every day as they play automatically on our newsfeeds, teaching us how to cook perfect spaghetti and unclog the sink.

 They can also teach us Japanese.